 Is carpet the best choice?
-Or would vinyl suit?
+Or would vinyl or laminate suit?
 Learn about each type of floor and what it best suits

 Historically, in New Zealand, wool was the most popular carpet, but with advances in quality and technology, synthetics are now the carpets of choice for most Kiwis.
 At Carpet Court, we stock both wool and synthetic ranges including our exclusive ‘Rhino’ SmartStrand Carpet.

 We all know carpet is soft underfoot, and with a variety of styles and matched with the right underlay, will provide the softest floor solution.
 It’s ideal for living spaces where ‘comfort on the floor’ is important, such as children’s play areas, bedrooms and lounges.